Abudhagir/EVA8/S3/Readme.md

   a_o1 = σ(o1) = 1/(1+exp(-o1))
   a_o2 = σ(o2) = 1/(1+exp(-o2))

 Next, we calculate the error for each output neurons (a_o1 and a_o2) using the squared error function and sum them up to get the total error (E_total)

 Calculating the Error (Loss)

 E1 = ½ * ( t1 - a_o1)²
 E2 = ½ * ( t2 - a_o2)²
 E_Total = E1 + E2

 Note: 1/2 is included so that exponent is cancelled when we differenciate the error term.

 Back Propogation

 During back propogation, we would help the network learn and get better by updating the weights such that the total error is minimum

-First we calculate the partial derivative of E_total with respect to w5
+First, we calculate the partial derivative of E_total with respect to w5

 δE_total/δw5 = δ(E1 +E2)/δw5